irelius/python-deploy-docker/README.md

         - Establish an ARG and ENV variable.
 Don't provide a default to ARG, but set a default variable value to the ENV (see Docker file for clarification)
     - `DATABASE_URL`
         - Establish an ARG and ENV variable.
 Don't provide a default to ARG, but set a default variable value to the ENV (see Docker file for clarification)
-- As mentioned above, Dockerfile runs `flask db init` and `flask db migrate` because the "migrations" folder is included in the ".dockerignore" file
+- `flask db upgrade` and `flask seed all` used to populate the postgres database
-    - If you remove "migrations" from the ignore file, you should also remove the initialization and migration commands as they are unnecessary
-    - Test

 <br></br>